newrelic/newrelic_twilio_plugin/README.md

 - Bundler `gem install bundler`

 ## Install
-1. Download the latest tagged version from `https://github.com/newrelic-platform/newrelic_twilio_plugin/tags`
+1. Download the latest tagged version from https://github.com/newrelic-platform/newrelic_twilio_plugin/tags
-2. Extract to the location you want to run the extention from
+2. Extract to the location you want to run the plugin from
 3. Run `cp config/newrelic_plugin.yml.example config/newrelic_plugin.yml`
 4. Edit `config/newrelic_plugin.yml` and replace "LICENSE_KEY" with your New Relic license key
 5. Run `bundle install`